yilozt/rounded-window-corners/README.md

 vim po/zh_CN.po    # now let's start edit
 ```

-You can run `yarn ext:install` to compile `.po` files and install extensions.
+You can run `yarn ext:install` or `yarn dev` to install extensions with with new translations.
 In XOrg sessions, just press `Alt + F2 -> r` to restart gnome-session then preview the result.

-You can run `yarn dev` in your terminal to watch changes of `.po` files, once you have update `.po` files, it will compile and install extensions automatically.
+`yarn dev` will watch changes of `.po` files, once you have update translations, it will compile and install extensions automatically.

 ## Development